riverbed/riverbed-operator/README.md

 | instrument.apm.riverbed/runtime       | "linux-musl64" or "linux-x64" | "linux-x64"         | Runtime environment used to instrument the application |

 ## Example instrumented java application deployment:
+This shows adding the annotation into a deployment file.

 ```
 kubectl apply -f - <<EOF